Yesterday, the U.S. Supreme Court ruled that states have the authority to require online retailers to collect and send them sales taxes.

 3. Once states begin requiring out-of-state retailers to pay sales tax, retailers not wanting to lose revenue from selling to that state will collect sales tax in that state.
 When this happens, affiliate programs who have blocked or excluded affiliates from certain states out of fear of triggering Nexus will open their programs to these affiliates again.

-This will simplify life for affiliate managers and could mean a significant boost to publishers in states where being excluded from programs had hurt their revenue in the past few years.
+This will simplify life for affiliate program managers and could mean a significant boost to publishers in states where being excluded from programs had hurt their revenue in the past few years.

 This helpful CFO.com article does a good job laying out what some of those challenges are for remote retailers, marketplace providers, international sellers and many others, and provides steps to follow should this very outcome occur.